Welcome to The Ghazal Page!

 You will find, in these virtual pages, a number of ghazals with varying approaches.
 Some adhere closely to the traditional Persian/Urdu form, while others use the older Arabic modes, and yet others experiment in various ways.
 There are also the results of several ghazal challenges, with more to come.
 The responses to the challenges show how varied the ghazal can be as a form.

 All writings and graphics on The Ghazal Page are copyright by their respective creators.
 There is a copyright notice at the top of each issue.
 To use any of these materials, you must obtain explicit permission from the copyright holder(s).
 Where there is no e-mail address listed for a writer, you may contact the editor, who will put you into contact with the writer.
+You can also get in contact by using the "whois" data provided.
+Feel free to ask for advice on choosing the right Playtech casino bonus for yur needs when playing online.

 There is also copyright information in the meta tags.
 Use "view page source" and look at the meta tags for copyright information for specific compositions.
 Where there is no copyright statement, the rights are held by the author or by Gene Doty.